Electrical and Electronic Engineering

 Once you have completed the Engineering Intermediate Year and successfully applied for entry into Electrical and Electronic Engineering, you will study that discipline within the three professional years.

-The First and Second Professional Years are aimed at establishing a sound foundation in the core Electrical and Electronic Engineering subjects.
-Courses focus on circuits and signals, electronics and devices, electrical systems, computer systems, electric power, engineering materials, and electrical engineering economics and management.
+The First and Second Professional Years are aimed at establishing a sound foundation in the core Electrical and Electronic Engineering subjects with an emphasis on practical project work.
+Combined with the use of interesting applied projects, courses cover circuits and signals, electronics and devices, computer systems, electric power, engineering materials, and electrical engineering economics and management.

 A significant amount of flexibility in course structure is available in the Third Professional Year.
 The list of options includes embedded computer systems, digital electronics, robotics, signal processing, communications engineering, control systems, power electronics, nanotechnology, electronic devices, electric power engineering, and renewable energy system design.
 During the Third Professional Year, each student undertakes a major project.
 These projects give students the opportunity to solve real engineering problems in cooperation with industrial sponsors.